 Carrasco’s educational background and professional career has, for many years, had him jetting about between Mexico, Europe and the USA.
 In addition to studies in Mexico City, Lucerne and Madrid, he also trained at the North Carolina School of the Arts, North Texas University, Northwestern and Eastman.
 Currently residing in Madrid, his work as both conductor and violinist continues to take him to many of the great concert halls on both sides of the Atlantic.

 Interestingly, the Filarmonica’s non-affiliation with Querétaro’s state government lines up perfectly with one of Carrasco’s professional choices: his own non-affiliation with the PRI or with any of Mexico’s traditional political order.
 In the past this would have been disastrous to any Mexican conductor’s career.
-But as the country rounds a political corner with its new President elect López Obrador, Carrasco is hopeful that his own angle on leadership – honed from years of exposure to the workings of U.S. and European orchestras – as well as the collaboration with the Filarmonica’s new Board of Directors can help position the orchestra towards a positive new direction for the future.
+But as the country rounds a political corner with the inauguration of its new populist President López Obrador, Carrasco is hopeful that his own angle on leadership – honed from years of exposure to the workings of U.S. and European orchestras – as well as the collaboration with the Filarmonica’s new Board of Directors can help position the orchestra towards a positive new direction for the future.
 He hopes that he and the Association can ultimately develop new funding sources from philanthropy and from Queretaro’s growing international corporate sector: a concept still quite new to most Mexican orchestras.

-But turning from the traditional reliance on government subsidy and towards creating new funding sources means first creating more of a regional ‘buzz.’
+But turning from the traditional reliance on government subsidy and towards creating new funding sources means first creating more of a regional artistic ‘buzz.’
 So, he’s already injecting more diversity of repertoire in the orchestra’s programming and has plans to include Mexican symphonic music more regularly in upcoming seasons.
 He and the Filarmónica also recently created two ongoing national artist competitions – one for younger Mexican musicians, and another for soloists over thirty – with both groups competing on works exclusively written by Mexican composers.
 The older group will also compete for inclusion as Guest Soloists on the Filarmónica’s 2019-20 season.

 Carrasco has also broadened the roster of the orchestra’s guest soloists and has begun arranging Masterclasses for them through a local university to inspire and help train Querétaro’s young musicians.
 Events such as these, along with the Orchestra’s chamber group outreach concerts, combine to help build a sense of community awareness and pride towards its symphony while working to expand the orchestra’s connections back into the community.
 And while these activities may be common to orchestras north of the Rio Grande where government funding is quite scarce, these are still groundbreaking concepts for most Mexican orchestras.

 When going through a conductor search, one often hears the orchestra musicians saying they hope to land someone that, musically, will take them to that next level.
 It’s still early in Ludwig’s tenure, but I have a sense that he will succeed in Querétaro and indeed, provide that solid artistic jolt for which the players hunger.
 To my eyes, it appears that not only has the Filarmónica captured Ludwig’s imagination of what is possible, but that he has accomplished the same for the musicians, as well; and over time, THAT can be a powerful combination.
-It will be both interesting and fun to follow this orchestra during the next few years under Carrasco’s vision for it.
+It will be both interesting and fun to follow this orchestra during the next few years under Carrasco’s vision.
 I wish them all well.